webqit/quantum-js/README.md

 </details>

-### with the Global Scope
+### ...with the Global Scope

-For global variables, interactions happening directly at the variable level, not just at the property level this time, are live interactions!
-(Here we take advantage of the fact that global variables are really *properties* of a real *object* - the `globalThis` - which serves as the global scope!)
+For global variables, interactions happening directly at the variable level, not just at the property level this time, are reactive!
+(Here we take advantage of the fact that global variables are really *properties* of a real *object* - the `globalThis` - which serves as JavaScript's global scope!)

 This means that: